So, you want to buy a tent! That’s great! Don’t know where to start? That’s ok!

 Check that the zip is a quality one, moves easily, doesn’t catch on fabric, and is non-rusting.

 The fly needs to be nylon waterproofed with polyurethane or polyurethane and silicone coatings.
-Ideally, a fly should cover all of your tent, including windows and doors, to provide maximum protection from the rain.
+Ideally, a fly should cover all your tent, including windows and doors, to provide maximum protection from the rain.

 Will you need to carry this tent great distances?
 Is it for car camping?